projectsesame/sesame/design/custom-request-timeout.md

 # Testing

-Beside the unit tests in the contour repo, we can use httpbin to test Retry and Timeout functionality.
+Beside the unit tests in the Sesame repo, we can use httpbin to test Retry and Timeout functionality.

 ## Using httpbin
 httpbin simplifies testing of HTTP request and response.
 We will be using [/status](https://httpbin.org/#/Status_codes) and [/delay](https://httpbin.org/#/Dynamic_data) of httpbin to test our feature's functionality.
-This is the application deployed **after** contour-envoy has been up and running in your kubernetes cluster.
+This is the application deployed **after** Sesame-envoy has been up and running in your kubernetes cluster.

 ```yaml
 apiVersion: apps/v1